evaannn/STARGATE/README.md

 > **Warning**
 > The GNAA holds no liability for any harm done with or involving STARGATE.
+The GNAA is simply here to distribute software.